gpakosz/.tmux/README.md

 [wttr.in]: https://github.com/chubin/wttr.in#one-line-output

-💡 You can also define your own custom variables.
-See the sample `.tmux.conf.local` file for instructions.
+💡 You can also define your own custom variables by writing special functions, see the sample `.local` customization file for instructions.

 Finally, remember `tmux_conf_theme_status_left` and `tmux_conf_theme_status_right` end up being given to tmux as `status-left` and